manubot/rootstock/SETUP.md

 Go to the GitHub settings URL echoed above in a browser, and click "Add deploy key".
 For "Title", add a description like "Manubot Travis Deploy Key".
-Copy-paste the contents of the `deploy.key.pub` text file (printed above) into the "Key" text box.
+Copy-paste the contents of the `deploy.key.pub` text file (printed above by `cat`) into the "Key" text box.
 Check the "Allow write access" box below.
 Finally, click "Add key".